5 Tips for Cleaning Your Mac

 Advertisement

-After cleaning the top surface of the mouse, if your mouse has a track ball, turn it over and rub the track ball back and forth on a clean, white piece of paper.
+If your mouse has a track ball, turn it over and rub the track ball back and forth on a clean, white piece of paper.
 If your mouse uses a laser, be very careful and clean this area with a dry lint cloth only.
 Don't use any cleaners, as they may damage the sensitivity of the laser.
 Finally, try to avoid taking the mouse apart.
 The Mac Mighty Mouse is actually glued together, so taking it apart would permanently damage the device [source: Osborne].

-4: The Outside of Your Computer
+Tip #4: The Outside of Your Computer

 The outside of your laptop or desktop can collect all kinds of grimy fingerprints, dust and germs.
 And if dust gets inside the vents of your desktop, it could slow down the functionality of the fans and other vital components.
 To clean your Mac, use a non-abrasive, lint-free cloth like a diaper you would use for dusting or a thin microfiber cloth that won't scratch the surface.
-And properly shut the computer down and unplug it before you start to clean.
+And use the power button to properly shut the computer down and unplug it before you start to clean.

 Advertisement

-3: Disinfecting Your Keyboard
+Tip #3: Disinfecting Your Mac's Keyboard

 It is extremely important when cleaning a keyboard to use as little moisture as possible.